sezzle/static-widgets/src/sezzle-home-banner/README.md

 # Sezzle Banner

-Install a banner to advertise Sezzle in your site header to let shoppers know about this payment method.
+Add a Sezzle banner to your online store to let customers know they can shop now and pay later

 ## Installation